Happy Black History Month 2017-A Poem

 It’s February and Black history month is celebrated across the United States.
 On this site, we celebrate African American and African diasporic contributions to our nation and the world every day of the year.
 We celebrate accomplishments as well as engage in critical discussion of ongoing concerns.

-So in light of that perspective, one of my performance poems that is included in my newest book of poetryto be published later this year.
-It takes place in present day rural Georgia, at an old time revival meeting.
+So in light of that perspective, I am posting one of my performance poems included in my newest book of poetry to be published later this year.
+Imagine a rural, wooden “church house” from built mid-1880s, still in use today by people from surrounding homes.
+The poem takes place in present day rural Georgia, at an old time revival meeting.

 Visions: New Millennium Marketing